wjin/wjin.github.io/_posts/2014-08-30-singleton.md

 **Multithread**

-Singleton is the most simplest design pattern among all patterns, however, we must be careful when dealing with multithread environment.
+Singleton is the simplest design pattern among all patterns, however, we must be careful when dealing with multithread environment.
 Basically, we have following ways:

 * java **synchronized** method if performance is not critical to application